Leakage Subspace Precoding and Scheduling for Physical Layer Security in Multi-User XL-MIMO Systems: User scheduling and precoding design

 where $\B{w}_{\rm k_j}^{(j)}$ is the precoder obtained at the iteration $j$ for the selected user $k_j$.
 The iterative procedure continues incorporating these candidate users as selected users if the new candidate improves the secrecy sum-rate; otherwise, it is discarded and the iterative procedure ends.

 \textit{2) Partial colluding scenario}.
 Here, we consider a more practical situation where only the subset of eavesdroppers $\mathcal{E}_k\subseteq\mathcal{V}$ located on the vicinity of the legitimate user $k\in\mathcal{B}$ are likely to intercept its data, i.e., $\theta_{\rm v}$ and $r_{\rm v}$ ($\forall v\in\mathcal{E}_k$) are similar to $\theta_k$ and $r_k$.
 These eavesdroppers belonging to $\mathcal{E}_k$ collude to decode the information of legitimate user $k$.
-Since the set of eavesdroppers able to collude is smaller than in the \ac{TC} case, {this can be used for our advantage} in the precoding design.
+Since the set of eavesdroppers able to collude is smaller than in the \ac{TC} case, {this can be taken advantage of} in the precoding design.

 As in the previous scenario, we provide a glimpse of the approached procedure in Alg. \ref{alg:LSP}, since it follows the same lines as in the \ac{TC} case.
 Nevertheless, the legitimate user priorities $q_{\rm k}$ and the precoder design have to incorporate the particularities of \eqref{eq:LINR}.
 Contrary to \ac{TC}, in the \ac{PC} case each user has its own leakage subspace defined by $\mathfrak{L}_{\rm k}=\spann(\B{a}_{v_1},\B{a}_{v_2},\ldots,\B{a}_{v_{|\mathcal{E}_k|}})$ and $v_1,v_2,\ldots,v_{|\mathcal{E}_k|}\in\mathcal{E}_k$.
 As a consequence, we only need to guarantee that the precoder for the user $k$ lies in the subspace $\mathfrak{L}_{\rm k}^\perp$ to force the condition ${{\rm LINR}_{\rm k}^{\rm PC}}=0$, thereby simplifying the objective function in \eqref{eq:problemForm}.
 To that end, we define the orthogonal projector into the subspace $\mathfrak{L}^\perp_{\rm k}$ as $\boldsymbol{\Pi}_{\rm k}$ and set the initial priorities as $q_{\rm k}^{(0)}=\|\boldsymbol{\Pi}_{\rm k}\B{a}_{\rm k}\|$, such that only the eavesdroppers in $\mathcal{E}_k$ affect whether user $k$ is scheduled or not.
 Then, the iterative procedure starts and the candidate user selection at the $i$-th iteration is performed using \eqref{eq:userSelection}.
 Notice that the \ac{TC}-\ac{ZF} precoding design in \eqref{eq:zf_precodersTC} is not valid in this scenario, as the leakage subspace is not common to all the users.
 As such, for each $k\in\mathcal{S}^{(i)}$ we define the matrix